joschi127/Vagrant-LAMP-Stack/README.md

 **Note:** Vagrant 1.0.x compatible stack [is also available](https://github.com/MiniCodeMonkey/Vagrant-LAMP-Stack/tree/Vagrant-1.0.x).

 ## Installation
-Clone this repository
+Clone this repository into a sub folder of your project, next to your project's `web` folder.

     $ git clone git@github.com:MiniCodeMonkey/Vagrant-LAMP-Stack.git

-Place your website in the `public_html` folder
+Create your Vagrantfile from Vagrantfile.dist and modify as you want:

+    $ cp Vagrantfile.dist Vagrantfile

 ## Usage
 Start the VM